TJ-Solergibert/tj-solergibert.github.io/content/post/torchs-datasets-and-dataloaders/index.md

     70

 # To sum up
-Throughout this post, we have seen the fundamental aspects of `Datasets` and `DataLoaders`, introducing `Nanoset`s, a `Dataset` for training LLMs at scale.
+Throughout this post, we have seen the fundamental aspects of `Datasets` and `DataLoaders`, introducing `Nanoset`, a `Dataset` for training LLMs at scale.

 In summary, to create a `DataLoader` we need:
 - `Dataset`: An object that we can index to extract samples.
 In environments with Data Parallelism, we will create the same `Dataset` in all processes.
 We should pay attention to the following methods: